codescape/bitvunit/readme.md

         <version>0.8.0</version>
     </dependency>

-Inside your test you can use the Hamcrest matcher to verify your website against the rules provided by the library or tgether with your own rules.
+Inside your test you can use the Hamcrest matcher to verify your website against the rules provided by the library or in combination with your own rules.

     @Test
     public void checkBitvUnitHomepageAgainstAllRules() {